Inner Six

 History

-The Inner Six are those who responded to the Schuman Declaration's call for the pooling of coal and steel resources under a common High Authority.
-The six signed the Treaty of Paris creating the European Coal and Steel Community on 18 April 1951 (which came into force on 23 July 1952).
-Following on from this, they attempted to create a
+Schuman Declaration's call for the pooling of coal and steel resources under a common High Authority.
+The six signed the Treaty of

 European Defence Community: with the idea of allowing

-West Germany to rearm under the authority of a common European military command, a treaty was signed in 1952.
+West Germany to rearm under the authority of a common European military command, and a treaty was signed in 1952.
 However the plan was rejected by the Senate of

 France, which also scuppered the draft treaty for a